article December 4, 2025

 Unlike Bitcoin or Ethereum (primarily speculative), stablecoins function as payment infrastructure for genuine commerce, necessitating protections similar to traditional wire transfers.

-• Time-locked Transactions: Allow dispute periods before final settlement, giving parties time to identify and contest errors
+Allow dispute periods before final settlement, giving parties time to identify and contest errors.
+This provides a window for intervention without sacrificing the efficiency of blockchain-based settlement.

-• Conditional Escrow Release: Tie fund release to specific verifications or conditions, protecting both parties in transactions
+Tie fund release to specific verifications or conditions, protecting both parties in transactions.
+Conditions can be automated (delivery confirmation) or require human verification (quality inspection).

 These mechanisms unlock real-world use cases where irreversibility is a dealbreaker:

-• International Trade: Conditional release tied to shipping confirmations and quality verification
+Conditional release tied to shipping confirmations and quality verification.
+Letters of credit functionality can be replicated with programmable conditions.

-Rather than viewing stablecoins as competition, reversible transactions represent an upgrade financial institutions can offer existing customers.
-Banks can leverage their trusted intermediary roles to provide:
+Rather than viewing stablecoins as competition, reversible transactions represent an upgrade financial institutions can offer existing customers:

 The article positions reversible transactions as the bridge between blockchain efficiency and traditional banking protections—a critical missing piece for stablecoin adoption in mainstream commerce.